maxlor/mcalc/README.rst

 Installation
 ------------

+For Windows users that don't have Python installed, I recommend using the mcalc installer exe.
+It bundles mcalc, Python and the required modules.

+If you already have Python, use the following steps:

 **Step 1:** Download and save ``mcalc.py`` to wherever is convenient for you.
 On unix, ``~/bin`` or ``/usr/local/bin`` might be suitable.
 Also on unix, you might need to set the executable bit::